hmrc/one-stop-shop-returns-journey-tests/README.md

     ./run_tests.sh qa remote-chrome

+## Running the accessibility tests locally

+Instructions for accessibility testing locally - based on: https://github.com/hmrc/accessibility-assessment#running-accessibility-assessment-tests-locally

+Run this in terminal:
+A11Y='artefacts.tax.service.gov.uk/accessibility-assessment:latest'
+docker pull ${A11Y} && docker run --rm --name 'a11y' -p 6010:6010 -e TARGET_IP='host.docker.internal' ${A11Y}

+Run this initialise post - https://github.com/hmrc/accessibility-assessment#post-apiappinitialise

+In the journey tests, run “run_a11y.sh” which will run the journey tests with the following property “accessibility-test=true”

+Run the assess pages post - https://github.com/hmrc/accessibility-assessment#post-apiassess-pages

+Run the status get - https://github.com/hmrc/accessibility-assessment#get-apistatus
+Status will change to “REPORT_READY” once complete and can also see this in the docker logs.
+This step may take a while.

+Go to http://localhost:6010/api/report/html to view the report

+May need to run post reset if running this multiple times - https://github.com/hmrc/accessibility-assessment#get-apiappreset

 ## Running ZAP tests

 ZAP tests can be automated using the HMRC Dynamic Application Security Testing approach.
 Running